flyteorg/flytesnacks/cookbook/docs/index.rst

      You have successfully:

      #.
-Run a flyte workflow locally,
+Run a Flyte workflow locally,
      #.
-Run a flyte sandbox cluster,
+Run a Flyte Sandbox cluster,
      #.
-Run a flyte workflow on a cluster.
+Run a Flyte workflow on a cluster.

      .. rubric:: 🎉 Congratulations, now you can interactively explore Flyte's features outlined in the :ref:`Table of Contents` 🎉